mhorpheus/test/Home.md

 # Digital Forensics & Incident Response (DFIR) Service Wiki

 Welcome to the Digital Forensics & Incident Response service Wiki.
 This page aims to document the IRIS DFIR service and covers what you need to know to deliver the service from hotline call to final deliverable.
-Go [here](#ir-process-flow) for a high level process flow.

 Digital Forensics & Incident Response as a service is at the core of what we do here at IRIS.
 Much of our service posturing is designed around helping clients be better prepared for an incident.
 However, no client is the same and while preparation is key to helping clients handle the inevitability of a security incident; eventually they will face one.
 It is our duty to our clients and to IRIS to prepare ourselves and deliver these services as professionals to the best of our ability.